-- the two flat rectangular panels of the RCD exhibit round edges while the prior design are squared. - the RCD has a thin metallic black bar that connects both side posts at the middle while the prior design has only one at the bottom front. - (13) The differences between the RCD and the prior design are not immaterial details.
+- the two flat rectangular panels of the RCD exhibit round edges while the prior design are squared.

+(13) The differences between the RCD and the prior design are not immaterial details.
 Therefore, the RCD and the prior design are not identical within the meaning of Article 5 CDR.
 The prior design does not form an obstacle to the novelty of the RCD.